Guide

 What You’re Actually Getting

-This isn’t a stain and it isn’t a sealer in the traditional sense.
+This isn’t a solid stain and it isn’t a sealer in the traditional sense.
 The non-film-forming formula resists lapping and peeling because it soaks in rather than sitting on top.
 Deep-penetrating water-proofer provides long-term water beading, though “long-term” is relative when customers are recoating annually.

 SpecificationValue